About Me

 - Member of Bloomington League of Women Voters

-- Fundraising Director for Bloomington Girls Hockey
+- Former Fundraising Director for Bloomington Girls Hockey

 - Former baseball and soccer coach for Bloomington Athletic Association